petrelharp/bio_610B/schedule.md

 Week 4 (*1/30*)

-: Count data: using Poisson regression and hierarchical modeling
+: [(slides)](slides/week_4.slides.html) Assessing power, model choice, and using simulation: looking more at shrinkage, : Count data: using Poisson regression and hierarchical modeling
     to fit overdispersion.
 Model selection by crossvalidation.
     **(K ch 24)**